 Shenk (2014) p.
 185

 The principle of “dynamic stability” may be very appropriate for systems embracing Hybrid-Flexible (HyFlex) courses.
 In HyFlex classes, students are typically given full control over their decisions to participate online or in the classroom.
 This provides them with the ability to make participation choices based on convenience, learning progress, social interaction preferences, or other factors important to them at the time.
 Faculty, on the other hand, do not have choices about participation mode, since they have to provide both an online and a classroom experience supporting student learning.
-This bi-modal approach with student freedom to choose mode and faculty requirements to provide both modes with equal effectiveness is the essential (and perhaps defining) character of a HyFlex design.
-The instruction system that results is both dynamic and stable: student faces in class often change from week to week, in-class and online participation numbers may vary considerably, and different activities may be required in various modes, yet a consistent and effective learning experience is expected from students in the classroom and from students online, requiring extensive design work by instructors (and any available design support).
+This bi-modal approach with student freedom to choose mode and faculty requirements to provide both modes with equal effectiveness is the essential defining character of a HyFlex design.
+The instruction system that results is both dynamic and stable: student faces in class often change from week to week, in-class and online participation numbers may vary considerably, and different activities may be required in various modes, yet a consistent and effective learning experience is expected by students in the classroom and by students online, requiring extensive design work by instructors (and any available design support).